-A Phase III Randomized Trial for Newly Diagnosed High Risk B-Lymphoblastic Leukemia (BALL) Testing Dasatinib (IND# 73789, NSC#732517) in the Very High Risk Stratum: A Groupwide Phase III Study
+A Phase III Randomized Trial for Newly Diagnosed High Risk B-Lymphoblastic Leukemia (BALL) Including a Stratum Evaluating Dasatinib (IND# 73789, NSC#732517) in Patients with Ph-like Tyrosine Kinase Inhibitor (TKI) Sensitive Mutations

 This randomized phase III trial studies how well combination chemotherapy works in treating